bbc/BBCIngest/README.md

 If SafePublishing is set (recommended) the programme publishes to a temporary file name and then renames the completed file to the final name.

 If Publish All Versions is set then all scheduled versions are published each time.
 This is important if you don't use the Task Scheduler.

+If Run As Service is set then the task will be installed as a service.
+You need to run the program with Admin privileges for this to work.